roboportal/dakka/README.md

 Selectors are sorted by priority with green, red and yellow icons.
 First selector is pre-selected by default.
 Hover over the icon to get the element count on the page by selector.
 <br/>

-## Exorting
+## Exporting
-Generated test can be copied to clipboard or downloaded as a file to add to the project.
+Generated test can be copied to clipboard or downloaded as a file and added to the project.

 <div align="center">
 <img width="760" alt="Screenshot 2022-02-16 at 11 01 29 PM" src="https://user-images.githubusercontent.com/7383804/154789533-2ed4c538-7f9b-4cbb-86bf-6be11889b87b.gif">